pkmn/smogon/README.md

-[https://data.pkmn.cc](https://data.pkmn.cc) contains several curated datasets pulled from Smogon and Pokémon Showdown which have been processed to allow for efficient batch access of analysis, sets, and statistics data by format or generation.
+[https://data.pkmn.cc](https://data.pkmn.cc) contains several curated datasets pulled from Smogon and Pokémon Showdown which have been processed to allow for efficient batch access of analysis, sets, teams, and statistics data by format or generation.
 Analysis and set data is [refreshed automatically](https://simonwillison.net/2020/Oct/9/git-scraping/) every [24 hours](https://github.com/pkmn/smogon/tree/main/.github/workflows/update-sets.yml), the best stats data for each generation is converted each month into